Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-06-14

 In Yoast SEO Premium 18.7, we’re expanding our recently introduced crawl settings.
 These features will let you turn off different things WordPress automatically adds to your site.
 Hardly anyone uses these, but these do add overhead to your site.
 You now have much more control over what you want search engines to crawl on your WordPress site.
 Check it out!
-Read more about what's new in Yoast SEO Premium 18.7 in [https://yoa.st/release-14-6-22](our release post in English) or [https://yoa.st/release-14-6-22-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO Premium 18.7 in [our release post in English](https://yoa.st/release-14-6-22) or [our release post in Spanish](https://yoa.st/release-14-6-22-spanish)!

 #### Enhancements